onera/cpp_cgns/doc/user_manual.rst

 In the previous example, :cpp:`sub_t` was moved as a child of :cpp:`t`.
 This is because trees may hold large arrays of data, and hence copying them would be inefficient.
 A CGNS tree is intended to be viewed as a simulation database.
 So when we create a CGNS node, we want to move it as a child of another tree.

 Because of this model, the :cpp:`cgns::tree` copy constructor and copy assignment are deleted.
-It prevents the accidental, unneeded copy of big arrays.
+It prevents accidental, unneeded copies of big arrays.
 Tree copy is seldom (if ever) needed anyways.
 So you have to use :cpp:`std::move` (or construct in-place).
 Just remember to not use the object after it has been moved:

 .. code:: c++